MySQL includes some extensions that you probably will not find in

 context, you won't usually need rollback.
 Currently, you can prevent

-interference from other threads by using the LOCK TABLES
+interference from other threads by using the LOCK TABLES and

-UNLOCK TABLES
+UNLOCK TABLES commands.

-See section 7.23 LOCK TABLES/UNLOCK TABLES
+See section 7.23 LOCK TABLES/UNLOCK TABLES syntax.

 A stored procedure is a set of SQL commands that can be compiled and stored in the server.
 Once this has been done, clients don't need to keep reissuing the entire query but can refer to the stored procedure.
 This provides better performance because the query has to be parsed only once and less information needs to be sent between the server and the client.
 You can also raise the conceptual level by having libraries of functions in the server.